evenchange4/micro-github-latest/README.md

 | `ORIGIN`  |  | `*` | Setup `access-control-allow-origin` for CORS. |
 | `ACCESS_TOKEN`  |  |  | Setup [GitHub access token](https://github.com/settings/tokens/new) with the `repo` scope. |

+> Note: You should use ACCESS_TOKEN to increase the rate limit.

 ### CLI arguments

 | **Argument** | **Required**  | **Default**  | **Description** |